Learn How to Write a Personal Statement with Examples

 Top-ranked colleges and universities receive too many applications.
 Since many students coming from different countries and backgrounds have similar grades, it becomes quite difficult for the committee to select the right candidates.

-We talked about personal statements, but we still are not that clear about it.
-Basically it's a medium between you and your admission committee.
-Through your personal essay, you can tell your committee why you picked their college, and through the same medium, the committee gets the answers to the questions, “why they should give you admission?”
+Basically, a personal statement is a medium between you and your admission committee.
+Through your personal essay, you can tell your committee why you picked their college, and through the same medium, the committee gets the answers to the questions, “why should they give you admission?”

 An admission essay is a short essay where you talk about your accomplishments and your learning journey throughout your life.